v-rgrace/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Can customers participate in multiple private previews, such as Viva Glint and Viva Insights integration, and Microsoft 365 Copilot in Viva Glint?**

 **A:** Yes, customers can enroll in multiple private previews by joining the Viva Customer Connection Program (VCCP), a prerequisite for any Viva private preview.

-<br>**Q: Is there a cut-off date for the Microsoft 365 Copilot in Viva Glint private preview?**

-**A:** The private preview ends with the public launch on June 29, 2024.
-Existing private preview customers can continue their private preview interviews after the June 29 public launch.

 <br>**Q: Does Microsoft 365 Copilot in Viva Glint work retroactively on past surveys, including those migrated from LinkedIn Glint?**